-The revitalisation of Forster Main Beach is proposed in three stages.
+Project Intent The revitalisation of Forster Main Beach is proposed in three stages.
 The first stage will upgrade the key anchors of the precinct.

-The key features will include:

-- New Surf Life Saving Club - New Amenities building and BBQ shelter in the Bullring Precinct - Bullring Accessibility - Improvements to the Surf Life Saving Carpark - Demolition of the existing Surf Life Saving Club

-To aid the delivery of Stage 1, four (4) projects have been identified.
+The key features will include: New Surf Life Saving Club New Amenities building and BBQ shelter in the Bullring Precinct Bullring Accessibility Improvements to the Surf Life Saving Carpark Demolition of the existing Surf Life Saving Club To aid the delivery of Stage 1, four (4) projects have been identified.
 Breaking this stage into a series of sub projects enables Council to seek a range of grants and deliver the precinct in a coordinated manner.
 The sub projects also assist Council in priortising the projects based on the communities current needs.

-The four (4) projects are identified as follows:

-- 1. Surf Life Saving Club (Project S1_A), pg 36 - 2.
-Surf Life Saving Club demolition (Project S1_B), 39 - 3.
-Bullring Amenities and Accessibility (Project S1_C), 40 - 4.
-Existing Surf Life Saving Carpark (Project S1_D), 42
+The four (4) projects are identified as follows: Surf Life Saving Club (Project S1_A), pg 36 Surf Life Saving Club demolition (Project S1_B), 39 Bullring Amenities and Accessibility (Project S1_C), 40 Existing Surf Life Saving Carpark (Project S1_D), 42 Project Stage Design Considerations 1 Refer to specific projects for details.

-The order of these projects is to be determined by Council based on the appropriate procurement methodology and funding opportunities.

-Design

-Refer to specific projects for details.
-Considerations

-Imagery to guide Stage 1 (top): Example of a Surf Life Saving Club (bottom): Possible revitalisation of the Bullring precinct
+Imagery to guide Stage 1 (top): Example of a Surf LIfe Saving Club (bottom): Possible revitalisation of the Bullring precinct